Abdelrhman-Ellithy/Restful-Booker-API-Testing/README.md

 - [npm](https://www.npmjs.com/get-npm) (bundled with Node.js) 📦
 - [Postman](https://www.postman.com/downloads/) (for test development) 🛠️
 - [Newman](https://www.npmjs.com/package/newman) (for running Postman collections via CLI)

+## Exporting Postman Data 🔄

+This project includes an automated mechanism for exporting the Postman collection and environment data from Postman to the repository.
+The bash script `export_postman_collection_environment.sh` handles this process, leveraging the Postman API for exporting the collection and environment.
+Here's how it works:

+1. The script uses **Postman API** to fetch the collection and environment using the provided API key.
+2. The collection and environment files are saved locally as `postman_collection.json` and `pm_environment.json`.
+3. These files are then uploaded as artifacts, making them available for running tests via Newman.

+To run this process in a CI pipeline (e.g., GitHub Actions), the following steps are executed:
+- The bash script is invoked to fetch the latest collection and environment from Postman.
+- The collection and environment files are stored in the `artifacts` directory.
+- The Postman collection and environment files are used to execute the tests via Newman.

+For detailed instructions, please refer to the [GitHub Actions CI configuration](.github/workflows/CI.yml).

 ## Running the Tests 🏃‍♂️